Lectures to be held during the ComPh Modelling Week

 Lecturer: Jan Hasenauer, HMGU

-In this lecture we want to provide an introduction to mechanistic modelling of biochemical reaction networks.
+In this lecture, we want to provide an introduction to the mechanistic modeling of biochemical reaction networks.
 We will introduce the necessary mathematical and biological background and present how models can be derived from available information.

 Lecturer: Lukas Simon, HMGU